acz1992/portfolio/README.md

 #### HeroIcons - Beautiful hand-crafted SVG icons, by the makers of Tailwind CSS

 [FormSubmit](https://formsubmit.co/)
-online service that simplifies the process of handling form submissions
+online service that simplifies the process of handling form submissions - use email.js?

 -   May have to redo process upon deploying profile